Frequently Asked Questions

 Who gets the wheelchairs?

-South Africans who cannot afford a wheelchair can apply to the organisation and get in the queue for a basic wheelchair.
+We mainly fund wheelchairs in South Africa, where people who cannot afford a wheelchair can apply to Bread Tags for Wheelchairs there and get in the queue for a basic wheelchair.
 There is nowhere near the level of funding for disability services in South Africa as there is in Australia, so someone who cannot afford to buy their own wheelchair may not be able to get one at all.

 How can I become part of the bread tag community?